MarteXcoin-documentation/Documentation/governance/understanding.rst

 maintenance as people come and go, making the network capable of sustaining itself on its own without depending on specific actors.

-Note that if you do not operate a masternode, you may still be able to vote on DashBoost proposals.
-See https://www.dashboost.org for more information.

 Budgets and masternode voting
 =============================